Skip to main content

 Does Jehovah really punish man for his sins?
 Jehovah does not punish His people.
 The law of the Lord always works out for man's good.
 If man works in opposition to the law of good, he must reap the fruits of his own actions.
 Israel refused to heed the warnings of the prophet Amos and to adjust its ways; consequently it was open to the invasion of error thoughts from without.

 What is the meaning of the word Amaziah?
-Arnaziah means “strength of Jehovah.”
+Amaziah means “strength of Jehovah.”
 Ordinarily Amaziah may be likened to the overcoming strength that inheres in the will when it is established in Spirit.
 However, Amaziah, the priest of Bethel, represents here the will tinctured by the erroneous belief that strength and power are physical instead of spiritual.

 Define the word Jeroboam.
 The meaning of the word Jeroboam is “the people will contend, he shall be multiplied.”
 Jeroboam really means the outer voice of the intellect, which often is governed by the headstrong will of the personal self and thus is lost to the voice of the inner conscience.